henryheyhey92/Art-Space/README.md

 3. As a user, I want viewers to be able to add review or comments to my artwork, so that I will be able to know what i can further improve on

+4. As a user, I would like to have a platform where I can promote my artwork, so that I can make income/passive income with my work.

 # Content

 1. [Design, UI, and UX](#1-design-ui-and-ux)